 How much does it cost to file for divorce?

 The fee to file for a divorce in California is $435.
 Should your spouse wish to respond to the complaint, they must also pay the same amount of $435.
 If you are unable to afford the cost to file, however, you may be able to have your fees waived.

 This depends on your case.
 If you and your spouse are able to reach an agreement outside of the courtroom, you may not have to go to court at all, this is often referred to as a non-contested divorce.

 If you and your spouse are unable to reach an agreement on the terms of your divorce, you will have to appear in court, and a judge will then be in charge of the final terms of the agreement.

 How long does a divorce take?

 It is also possible for a divorce to be processed in one day.
-Although there is a 6 month period between when you file until the Court can legally change your status from "married" to "single", if you and your spouse wish to separate today and have an agreement today, you can gain a future date for when you are considered single.
+If you and your spouse wish to separate and have an agreement today, you can secure a future date to change your marriage status.
+There is a 6 month period between when you file until the family court can legally change your status from "married" to "single",

 Do I have to wait to file for divorce?